 In Hong Kong, this day is also a day for hiking and enjoy the cooler weather and the outdoors.

 Check out this video with the latest in offerings:

-This year's Chung Yeung Festival is on the 17th of October, 2018.
+This year's Chung Yeung Festival is on October 23, 2023.
 Chung Yeung Festival IS a public holiday in Hong Kong.